ministryofjustice/security-guidance/docs/leak-handling-policy.md

 Work in progress activities, or draft information, might also be the subject of a leak.

-`POLLEAK007:` Draft content **SHALL** be labelled correctly to confirm the security classification or the security handling requirements that apply to it.
+**POL.LEAK.007:** Draft content **shall** be labelled correctly to confirm the security classification or the security handling requirements that apply to it.

 For example, someone might be unsure of a draft document's security classification.
-It might be prudent to classify the draft as `OFFICIAL-SENSITIVE` or higher until the document is approved and a final classification determined.
+It might be prudent to classify the draft as **Official-Sensitive** or higher until the document is approved and a final classification determined.

 ## Other applicable policy

-`POLLEAK008:` To minimise the possibility of a leak occurring, all users **SHALL** comply with MoJ policy, in particular, the [acceptable use policy](acceptable-use-policy.md), user access management as part of the [access control policy](access-control-policy.md), and the [information classification, handling and security guide](information-classification-handling-and-security-guide.md).
+**POL.LEAK.008:** To minimise the possibility of a leak occurring, all users **shall** comply with MoJ policy, in particular, the [acceptable use policy](acceptable-use-policy.md), user access management as part of the [access control policy](access-control-policy.md), and the [information classification, handling and security guide](information-classification-handling-and-security-guide.md).

 ## Harm that leaks cause